What is a full Moon?

 When is the next full Moon?

-The next full Moon is on 24 July at 3.36am in the UK.
-This is sometimes known as a 'Buck Moon'.
+The next full Moon is on 20 October at 3.56pm in the UK.
+This is sometimes known as a 'Hunter's Moon'.

 Check the calendar below to see all the full Moon dates in 2021.